usdot-jpo-ode/jpo-ode/docs/Metadata_v2.md

-schemaVersion | Version of the metadata schema sanitized | Boolean value indicating whether the data has been sanitized by the [Privacy Module](https://github.com/usdot-jpo-ode/jpo-cvdp) proccessedBy | Array of identifier tracking the santizations that have occurred validSignature | Boolean of signed vs unsigned data based on the SCMS System
+schemaVersion | Version of the metadata schema sanitized | Boolean value indicating whether the data has been sanitized by the [Privacy Module](https://github.com/usdot-jpo-ode/jpo-cvdp) proccessedBy | Array of identifier tracking the santizations that have occurred validSignature | Boolean of signed vs unsigned data based on the SCMS System defined per message

 #### Payload